HarikaChowdary-28/pq--wolfssl/test/secboot/README.md

 ## Secure Boot Demo
-Overview:
+### Overview
 1.In secure boot demo, we generate a certificate chain, and we sign different files at different stages (there can be n number of stages).

 2.We considered 3 stages, where at 0th stage we signed bootloader image(message) with rootkey.pem(privatekey) and extracted the public key associated with privatekey from the certificate and verified the signature.

-3.At the 1st stage we signed an OS Image with icakey.pem and verified the signature with public key from icacert.pem 4.At the 2nd stage we signed application files which are compatible with OS with serverkey.pem and verified the signature with public key from servercert.pem.
+3.At the 1st stage we signed an OS Image with icakey.pem and verified the signature with public key from icacert.pem.

+4.At the 2nd stage we signed application files which are compatible with OS with serverkey.pem and verified the signature with public key from servercert.pem.

-Implementation:
+### Implementation
 5.To generate these keys and certificates follow section 2 steps.

 6.In pq—wolfssl/test/secboot folder we have different folders.

 7.If you want to test the experiment by XMSS, then do the following steps.

 8.In secboot run
 ```bash
 make